matik12/aurelia-permission/README.md

 }

 function configurePermissions(aurelia: Aurelia, permissionsStore: PermissionsStore, configuration: Configuration) {
-  configuration.setDefaultRedirectRoute('not-authorized');
+  configuration.useDefaultRedirectRoute('not-authorized');

   userPromise
     .then((user: any) => {
+      const allApplicationPermissions = ['addUsers', 'deleteUsers', 'listUsers'];

       permissionsStore.definePermissions(
-        ['addUsers', 'deleteUsers', 'listUsers'],
+        allApplicationPermissions,
-        // simple definition, the same for all permissions
+        // simple custom definition, the same function for all permissions
-        // it only checks if particular permission is in user's permissions array (permission: string) => user.permissions.includes(permission)
+        // it only checks if particular permission is included in user's permissions array
+        // if permissions need to have different definitions, then use
+        // permissionsStore.definePermissions() method for each specific permission (permission: string) => {
+          console.log('Custom definition function');
+          return user.permissions.includes(permission)
+        }
       );

       return user;